cs3157-borowski/recitations/recitation_6/file-io.md

 `fgets`  reads the next  _line_  from the input file in  `fp`  into the memory location pointed to by  `line`.
 If all is successful, it reads at most  `maxline-1`  characters out of the file, and returns  `line`  as well.
 If something goes wrong (on end of file, or error) it returns  `NULL`.
 It will keep the newline character it reads if it gets to one before it reaches  `maxline-1`  characters.
 It also ALWAYS appends the null character to the end of the string.  `fgets`  will advance the file position after each read by the space read into  `line`.

-`fputs`  returns EOF if there's an error and 0 otherwise.
+`fputs`  returns EOF if there's an error and a non-negative number on success.
 This will not append a newline to the file, nor does your string need to contain a newline character.
 It will write the null-terminated string pointed to by `line` to the stream pointed to by `fp`.
 The terminating null byte will not be written.

 **Watch out!**  `gets`  and  `puts`  work very similarly for  `stdin`  and  `stdout`  but  `gets`  will not give you the newline character.
 But you shouldn't have to worry about that because you should NEVER use  `gets`.
 It does not perform any bounds checking on the input, so you're just asking for memory errors.